 Once you reach the top, you’ll also get to marvel at the beauty of the 1917 lighthouse before gazing upon the view of the ocean and cityscape beyond.
 If you visit during the winter, watch the water for humpback whales as they majestically pass by the island.

-Also born from volcanic activity, Hanauma Bay lets you get a close-up view of marine life and their breathtaking habitat.
+Also born from volcanic activity, Hanauma Bay lets you get a close-up view of marine life and its breathtaking habitat.
 Although it’s plenty enough fun to stay right on the beach, you’ll want to rent snorkeling gear to get the full experience.

 Once you arrive, watch the mandatory marine life conservation and safety video at the education center, rent your gear, and then enter the water to enjoy the ocean wonders.
 As home to over 400 species of colorful fish plus green sea turtles galore, the bay offers seemingly endless sights to enjoy.
 If you’re lucky, you might even see reef sharks.